 Networking was further facilitated by the free guided tour, which we organized for the attendees of the event.
 We got to explore much of what Italy’s capital has to offer – historical architecture, delightful atmosphere, and mouthwatering cuisine.

-We are not accepting paper submissions and registrations for the 2021 edition of the event.
+We are accepting paper submissions and registrations for the 2023 edition of the event.
 Make sure to add important dates to your calendar as this is the one academic event of the year you don’t want to miss out on!